 We work with a network of highly qualified national and international professionals.
 All trainers are highly qualified and experienced in therapeutic and/or artistic fields.

-Karl Lesehr MA is a family therapist and for many years the head of an outpatient Addiction Help Facility.
+Karl Lesehr MA is a family therapist and the head of an outpatient Addiction Help Facility since many years.
 He has been Addiction and Drug Assistance Association spokesman for 10 years.
-“From my personal experience, therapeutic qualifications and encounters with diverse traditions (such as Sufism, shamanism, healing singing) have become guidelines for me both in advisory work as well as in work for the Association: freedom arises from the playful and unprejudiced perception of my subjective realities in all their conscious and unconscious facets.
-“The discovery of more than one possible reality for my life creates the choices that allow me to fashion my life responsibly, in deeds, acceptance and letting go.”
+"From my personal experience, therapeutic qualifications and encounters with diverse traditions (such as Sufism, shamanism, healing singing) have become guidelines for both my advisory work my work for the Association: freedom arises from the playful and unprejudiced perception of my subjective realities in all their conscious and unconscious facets.
+“The discovery of more than one possible reality for my life creates the choices that allow me to fashion my life responsibly, in action, acceptance and letting go."

 Ingrid Lutz is a systemic-oriented theatre therapist and has a MA in linguistics and communication science and a masters diploma in applied theatre.
 She is additionally trained in Psychodrama, systemic family therapy, gestalt therapy and body-oriented methods and has many years of training in Grotowski-oriented theatre work.

 Since 1982 she worked in various fields including psychiatric hospitals, working with drug addicts, abused women, sexual and homicide offenders.
 She lectured at universities and congresses in Germany and abroad (Peru, Israel, United States, Canada etc.)

 She is head of the dramatherapy trainings in Germany and the director of the ITT (Institute of Theatre Therapy)in Berlin.
 She has her own private practice for supervision, coaching and theatre therapy in Berlin-Kreuzberg.
 For many years she conducted several worldwide research projects in rituals and traditional healing methods in other cultures.